 - Forest School and Beach School Sessions and an allotment we have just sourced a 9 seater mini bus to allow us to take the children to explore the local area

 We are able to cater for children with AEN.
-We are part of the Playgroup speech and language service.
-Outside play is available at every session and we offer Forest School and visits to our allotment we are extending our range of off site visits for the children with the addition of our mini bus.
-We now offer beach school alongside our forest school sessions Children care for our pets each day.
+Outside play is available at every session and we offer Forest School and visits to our allotment.
+We are extending our range of off site visits for the children with the addition of our mini bus.
+We now offer beach school alongside our forest school sessions.
+Children care for our pets each day.
 We are a charity committee run setting and our ethos is to provide the best possible early years experience for every child.
 We send children to all the primary schools in the area.
 We work closely with Warden House school to ensure all our children are ready to make the transition to primary school.

 - Languages Spoken:

 - Ofsted URN

 Inspection History Inspection Date Inspection type Inspection Outcome 16/05/2005 Integrated Satisfactory 16/11/2009 Inspection (Early Years Register) Good 23/02/2015 Inspection (Early Years Register) Outstanding 12/07/2019 Inspection (Early Years Register) Outstanding

 We offer the best possible early years experience for every child.
 We will discuss with families their child's additional needs or SEND and endeavour to provide for the needs of the child and family.